 Marginal propensity to consume formula - How to calculate MPC?

 Our MPC calculator, based on the definition of the MPC and the consumption function, incorporates the following two MPC formulae:

 In the MPC calculator, you can compute the MPC if you provide the increases in disposable income and consumer spending.
 By setting the autonomous consumer spending, you can define the consumption function, which appears below the result of the marginal propensity to consume.

 Macroeconomic implication of the MPC - The aggregate consumption function

-A possible way governments can affect disposable income, and thus stimulate spending, are government transfers, such as the $600 unemployment benefit introduced in the coronavirus crisis.
+Governments can possibly affect disposable income and thus stimulate spending through government transfers, such as the $600 unemployment benefit introduced in the coronavirus crisis.
 The value of the MPC becomes particularly crucial here: the higher the MPC, the more of this money transfer makes its way to businesses, which, through the multiplier effect, can significantly support economic recovery and generate GDP growth.